 As an introvert, I find the best way to recharge myself is to read books.
-So to my kind of fellows, here is a list of books they can read to keep up the spirit—
+So to my kind of fellows,

 Walden by Henry David Thoreau

-Imagine your life inside a cabin that too in forest.
+Imagine your life inside a cabin that too in the forest.
 Sounds interesting?
-Well, in the book “Walden” Henry David Thoreau talks about his experience living in a cabin inside the woods and falling in love with a much simpler life and being quite comfortable in the natural setting away from the society.
+Well, in the book “Walden” Henry David Thoreau talks about his experience living in a cabin inside the woods and falling in love with a much simpler life, and being quite comfortable in the natural setting away from the society.

 The Complete Poems by Emily Dickinson